comodopines/practice-git/Exercises.md

 </p>
 </details>

-- What is this hash generated from?
+> Q. What is this hash generated from?
 <details><summary>Ans.</summary>
 <p>